Canker sores are painful, and can be triggered by a number of different reasons:

 - Food allergies and intolerances

 The pain often requires attention, and strategies to “get the mouth back to normal” as quickly as painful, or at the least to reduce the pain.
-Align Dentistry offers the following tips on how to get rid of canker sores quickly.
+Align Dentistry & Medical Centre offers the following tips on how to get rid of canker sores quickly.

 Keep your mouth clean